W&T Interfaces

 2. Incorporate applet into Web page

-• Copy the applet data (in gray) to the <body> area of your Web page.
+• Copy the applet data (in blue) to the <body> area of your Web page.

 • Insert the IP address of your Web-IO Analog.